 Most of us don't have jobs that require us to save the world without a good night's rest, but the culture of productivity has too much momentum to stop its march toward a 48-hour day.
 As workplaces become increasingly international, work weeks regularly pass the 80-hour mark and more and more drive-thrus stay open for the 3 a.m. crowd, we can all look forward to a future that frees us from our biological urge to rest on a 24-hour cycle.
 Even sleep advocates see the shift as inevitable.
 In 10 or 20 years, sleep will be dispensable, artificial and controllable.
 Much in the way hormone-based birth control pills can now make a woman's period last exactly three days, occur on a quarterly basis or disappear altogether until she wants it back, science is separating sleep from the inconvenience of nature.

-For more information on sleep, the lack thereof and related topics, see the links on the next page.
+For more information on sleep, the lack thereof and related topics, see the links below.

 More Great Links

 - Hayden, Thomas.
 "The Future of Work: You Snooze, You Lose."
 Popular Science.
 Mar.
 2007. http://www.popsci.com/popsci/technology/ 52526a4a1b801110vgnvcm1000004eecbccdrcrd.html

 - Lawton, Graham.
 "Get ready for 24-hour living."
 NewScientist.com.
 Feb.
 18, 2006. http://www.newscientist.com/article/mg18925391.300